mihailvd/prime-multiplication-table/README.md

 ### Requirements

-This project requires PHP 8.2+ and Composer 2+
+This project requires PHP 8.2+ with the PDO extension and Composer 2+

 The application is deployed as a composer package.
 You can install it globally using:
 ```shell